open-contracting/software-development-handbook/docs/python/ci.rst

 Elasticsearch
 ^^^^^^^^^^^^^

-Set the image tag to the version used in production:
+Set the image tag to the version used in production.

 .. code-block:: yaml